A transparent travel guide to Florence in Italy.

 Other Museums

 Generally speaking, museums are big in Florence.
-It’s be expected with that history!
+It's expected with that history!

 There are other museums worth visiting if you are there for some days.
 Here are some of the most notable museums in Florence: